19 Website Basics Every Site Needs (+ Free Website Checklist)

 - Weebly: Great platform for easily building an online store at an affordable price.
-Create an online store in the free version, then upgrade to ad-free plans with a free domain as low as $12.
+Create an online store in the free version, then upgrade to ad-free plans with a free domain for as low as $12.

 - GoDaddy: Built-in online booking tools make it the best option for local service-based businesses.
-You can make your site in the free version then choose from plans starting at $9.99 a month the first year when you’re ready to publish your site.
+You can make your site in the free version and then choose from plans starting at $9.99 a month the first year when you’re ready to publish your site.

 Small businesses are advised against using WordPress.
 It can be complicated, cumbersome, and the results often end up looking homemade and unprofessional.
 Plus, it typically leads to higher website costs.
 It’s also more difficult to safeguard and secure, leaving your site (and data) more susceptive to hackers and malware.
 Instead, check out the best WordPress alternatives.

 2. Domain Name

 Every website uses a domain name (e.g., www.yourbusiness.com).
 You can get a domain name from a domain name registrar such as Domain.com or Google Domains starting under $10.
 Costs for domains vary by type (.com, .org, .store, and so on), and premium domain names can run into the thousands.

 You can get a free domain name with many web hosting plans, so it’s worth choosing a web host first (see the next step) if you’re building a site with WordPress.
 Some site builders also include a free domain with your plan.
 If not, purchase your domain directly from your preferred CMS in order to avoid the challenge of having to connect your domain manually.

 Here are a few of the most popular domain name registration options: